Kentucky coffeetree: Distribution

-The Kentucky coffeetree is considered a rare tree species.
+The Kentucky coffeetree is widely distributed, but considered a rare tree species.
 "Rare species are those that are so uncommon that they should be monitored to determine whether their populations are becoming threatened."
-It is widely distributed, but rare.

 The tree's native range is limited, occurring from Southern Ontario, Canada and in the United States from Kentucky (where it was first encountered by Europeans) and Connecticut in the east, to Kansas, eastern Nebraska, and southeastern South Dakota in the west, to southern Wisconsin and Michigan in the north, and to northern Louisiana in the south.
 It is planted as an urban shade tree across the United States and eastern Canada, including California.
 It has a disjunct population in Central New York.

-This tree usually occurs as widely dispersed individuals or small colonial groups with interconnected root systems.
-This tree is found in floodplains and river valleys but is also sometimes seen on rocky hillsides and limestone woods.
+The trees occur either in the form of widely dispersed individuals, or as small colonial groups with interconnected root systems.
+This tree is typically found in floodplains and river valleys, but is also sometimes seen on rocky hillsides and limestone woods.
 In the northeastern part of its range, seemingly natural groves of this tree are actually associated with known prehistoric village sites.
 In some parts of its range, this tree may be used as an indicator of the presence of limestone or of calcareous soils.

 The Kentucky coffeetree is considered an example of an evolutionary anachronism.
 The tough, leathery seed pods are too difficult for many extant animals to chew through (in addition to being poisonous) and they are too heavy for either wind or water dispersal.
 It has been hypothesized that the tree would have been browsed upon by now-extinct mammalian megafauna, which ate the pods and nicked the seeds with their large teeth, aiding in germination.
 This behavior is seen among African elephants eating Fabaceae relatives in Africa.
 Because of this, its prehistoric range may have been much larger than it has been in historical times.
 Today, in the wild, it only grows well in wetlands, and it is thought that only in such wet conditions can the seed pods rot away to allow germination in the absence of large herbivores.
+It is protected in some but not all parts of the Canadian province of Ontario.